rezwansaki/doctors-appointment-lara8/README.md

-# Doctor’s appointment management system - Laravel 8 Project
+# Doctor’s Appointment - Laravel 8 Project

 A simple project for ‘Doctor’s appointment management system’ for only one doctor.
 This will be a personal website for a doctor. <br>